scientific-python/blog.scientific-python.org/content/posts/matplotlib/An-Inquiry-into-Matplotlib-Figures/index.md

 Essentially, if you know how to take 2 NumPy arrays and plot them (using an appropriate type of graph) on 2 different axes in a single figure and give it basic styling, you're good to go for the purposes of this guide.

-If you feel you need some introduction to basic Matplotlib plotting, here's a great guide that can help you get a feel for introductory plotting using Matplotlib : https://matplotlib.org/devdocs/gallery/subplots_axes_and_figures/subplots_demo.html
+If you feel you need some introduction to basic Matplotlib plotting, here's a great guide that can help you get a feel for [introductory plotting using Matplotlib](https://matplotlib.org/devdocs/gallery/subplots_axes_and_figures/subplots_demo.html)

 From here on, I will be assuming that you have gained sufficient knowledge to follow along this guide.